Local Floor Guide

 - Whether cleaner, wax, polish, acrylic, oil soap, or silicone residue affects adhesion

-- Whether water marks, active cupping, loose boards, failed adhesion, or gray traffic lanes need repair evaluation first
+- Whether water marks, active cupping, loose boards, failed adhesion, or traffic lanes that look gray or heavily worn need testing first

-- Whether the homeowner wants a refresh, added protection, repair, or a new stain color
+- Whether the homeowner wants a refresh, protection, repair, or a new stain color

-For Savannah Hilton-Head, GA & SC homeowners, the best answer is the one that preserves sound wood and fixes the floor problem in the room.
+For Savannah Hilton-Head homeowners, the right answer is the one that preserves sound wood and solves the real floor problem in the room.

 Sources used